-There are five major components to each of these programs:
+There are five major components to each of these academic plans:

-NATURAL SCIENCE Elements of Physics and Chemistry, and in some programs, elements of Earth and Life Sciences;
+- Natural Science: Elements of Physics and Chemistry, and in some plans, elements of Earth and Life Sciences;

-ENGINEERING SCIENCES Extension of Mathematics and Basic Sciences toward creative applications;
+- Engineering Science: Extension of Mathematics and Basic Sciences toward creative applications; and

-ENGINEERING DESIGN The application of Mathematics, Science, and Engineering Science to meet specific needs; and
+- Engineering Design: The application of Mathematics, Science, and Engineering Science to meet specific needs.

 Program Accreditation and Licensing